allen3325/Word-Counter/README.md

 ## Deploying to GitHub Pages

 1. Create a repository on GitHub and push this project to it.
 2. Copy the workflow in `.github/workflows/deploy.yml` included in this repo.
 GitHub Actions will build and publish the site whenever changes are pushed to `main`.
+The workflow uses `actions/upload-pages-artifact@v2` to handle the deployment artifacts.
 3. In the repository's **Settings > Pages**, choose **GitHub Actions** as the source.
 4. After the workflow finishes, your site will be available at `https://<username>.github.io/<repository>`.